About the church

 We hold a service every Sunday at 10.30am.
 Adults and children worship together for the first part, and we try to make the service child-friendly.
 Part way through the service the children leave and meet in different age groups to continue exploring the day’s theme using stories, craft, singing and discussion.
 We also have a crèche for preschool children, with a good supply of toys.
 The worship usually last about an hour, and ends with coffee (and squash for the children), which is a good time to get to know other members of the congregation.

-Sunday evening is a quieter service.
+Sunday evening is a quieter joint communion service on the Third Sunday of the month at 6.30pm.
 Often this takes the form of a Prayer and Praise service, in which there is a time for Bible readings and prayer.

 We celebrate the Lord’s Supper once a month in the morning of the second Sunday of each month and once a month in the evening of the first Sunday.
 At these services, all visitors and newcomers who accept Jesus are welcome to share in the bread and wine.